lucidrains/transfusion-pytorch/README.md

 )

 # then for the Tensors of type float, you can pass a tuple[int, Tensor] and specify the modality index in the first position

+# any torch.long is text, torch.float is modalities

 text_images_and_audio = [
     [randint(0, 256, (16,)), (0, randn(4, 384)), randint(0, 256, (8,)), (1, randn(6, 192))],